yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 ### Homework: 70%

 Submit your homework by the evening of class unless otherwise specified.

 Late homework will be docked 10% (one full letter grade) if it is submitted within two days of the due date and 20% (two full letter grades) if it submitted within a full week (seven days) of the due date.
 Homework submitted later than a week will only be accepted after meeting and developing a remediation plan with me.

 If you suspect you'll need to turn in homework late due to your other academic responsibilities or personal circumstances, make arrangements as early as possible.

+## Lessons

+{% include lessons_list.html %}

 ## Your responsibilities